Kalinganagar: History

-Kalinganagar is a geographical unit consisting of a compact landmass of Danagadi and Sukinda Blocks of Jajpur district of Odisha, India.
-Kalinganagar is neither a village nor a town.
-This is a name given to a geographical area by Odisha Industrial Infrastructure Development Corporation (IDCO)where the Govt. of Odisha aims at developing a steel-producers-hub.
-IDCO has acquired the land from public, has developed infrastructure and has given it to various industries for setting up Steel Plants.
-The process has started from the early 1990s and the ex-CM, late Biju Patanaik, took the lead role in promoting the steel-hub.
-He had invited first, Swaraj Paul, a NRI British industrialist to set up a steel plant which did not materialize though.
-Later, the industrial activity grew when his son Naveen Patnaik became the CM of Odisha.
-Now there are around 15 steel plants which includes public sector plant like NINL, private sector plant like JSL, MESCO etc. Tata Steel is setting up its Steel Plant here which would become operation by 2014 end.
+Kalinganagar is a geographical unit named by the Odisha Industrial Infrastructure Development Corporation (IDCO) where the Govt. of Odisha aims at developing a steel-producers-hub.
+The process started in the early 1990s when the ex-CM, Biju Patanaik, took the lead role in promoting the steel-hub.
+He invited Swaraj Paul, a NRI British industrialist to set up a steel plant which did not materialize.
+Later, industrial activity grew when his son Naveen Patnaik became the CM of Odisha.
+Now there are around 15 plants operating in the region.